Facebook Group Description: All You Need To Know in 2026

 If you want to offer/pitch/share your product or service to the group, contact an admin first.

 Don't post your affiliate or referral links.
-Only admins & mods are allowed to post to support group development/management.
+Only admins & mods are allowed to post to the support group development/management.

 No hate speech or bullying - Try to treat the next member as you want the member to treat you.